kelleralex04/Minesweeper/README.md

 # MINESWEEPER

 In 1990 Microsoft released Microsoft Minesweeper as part of their Windows Entertainment Pack for Windows 3.11.
-Since then, Minesweeper has been a staple of default Windows games and has spawned a wide range of variants and knockoffs.
+Since then, Minesweeper has been a staple of default Windows games, entertaining millions and spawning a wide range of variants and knockoffs.
 Click a square to explore while trying to avoid mines.
 Use the numbers to navigate your way through the dangerous minefield.
 Be careful; one wrong click and it's game over!

 ---